 Latest Posts

 OTT LITE

-OTT services like Skype and Google talk are already the first voice services using LTE, but these services, although free, do not guarantee a uniform user experience regarding call quality and reliability.
-In addition, these services cannot be used for emergency calls.
-Already we are seeing operators deploy their own OTT services as an interim step.
+OTT services like Skype and Google Talk are already the first voice services using LTE, but although free, these services do not guarantee a uniform user experience regarding call quality and reliability.
+In addition, they cannot be used for emergency calls.
+Already, we are seeing operators deploy their own OTT services as an interim step.

 Handsets

 It seems clear that a new generation of handsets ranging from entry-level to premium smartphones needs to be established.
-Furthermore, these handsets should, by default, support the G.722.2 wideband HD voice codec since clearer audio will be the compelling argument for most people to upgrade their current generation of the handset.
+Furthermore, these handsets should, by default, support the G.722.2 wideband HD voice codec since clearer audio will be the compelling argument for most people to upgrade their current handsets.

 Cold start times are becoming unacceptable for most smartphones.
-As OSs become more complex, the startup times are increasing.
-This could be a critical factor in an emergency.
-Battery life still needs to be addressed since smartphones must be charged daily since it has become an acceptable practice.
-There should be a certification program where next-generation phones are rated based upon these fundamental areas and given a score.
+As OSs become more complex, startup times are increasing, which could be a critical factor in an emergency.
+Battery life still needs to be addressed since smartphones must be charged daily, which has become an acceptable practice.
+There should be a certification program where next-generation phones are rated based on these fundamental areas and given a score.

 Infrastructure

 We are in a limbo situation right now.
-LTE networks are ready, but faster mobile broadband attracts only a small segment of the market.
-Hardware vendors want to design and deploy handsets that can be used on any network but are reluctant to design devices only for early adopters before globally accepted standards are established.
+LTE networks are ready, but faster mobile broadband attracts only a small market segment.
+Hardware vendors want to design and deploy handsets that can be used on any network.
+Still, they are reluctant to design devices only for early adopters before globally accepted standards are established.

 Network operators are reluctant to invest heavily in existing 2G/3G infrastructure, which will become obsolete over time.
-For operators, this becomes a catch 22 situation.
-Oversubscribed 2G/3G networks require infrastructure upgrades to sustain the current levels of customer demand, and operators feel reluctant to do so, resulting in poorer services for customers across the board.
+For operators, this becomes a catch-22 situation.
+Oversubscribed 2G/3G networks require infrastructure upgrades to sustain the current levels of customer demand, and operators feel reluctant to do so, resulting in poorer customer services across the board.

-For many operators, the return-on-investment (ROI) for any core infrastructure upgrade has decreased, resulting in network planning teams realizing they will only receive a budget for a single technology upgrade.
-As a result, many initial LTE deployments are deliberately over-dimensioned for the size and projected growth of the network for this reason.
+For many operators, the return on investment (ROI) for any core infrastructure upgrade has decreased, resulting in network planning teams realizing they will only receive a budget for a single technology upgrade.
+As a result, many initial LTE deployments are deliberately over-dimensioned due to the network’s size and projected growth.

 Planning teams know procurement is likely to decline expansion requests in years 2 and 3 if the revenue stream for the initial phase is not satisfactory.
 This ‘big bang’ approach can make market projections on growth appear misleading.

-Although all IP evolved packet core solves many of the congestion, authentication, and capacity bottleneck issues, which troubled earlier generation networks, all IP evolved packet core is not without its problems.
-LTE demands harmonized radio spectrum to operate at its optimum performance levels.
-In competitive markets obtaining sufficient licenses can be problematic.
-This has meant broadband LTE handsets are appearing only in selected markets.
+Although all IP-evolved packet cores solve many congestion, authentication, and capacity bottleneck issues that troubled earlier-generation networks, they are not without problems.
+LTE demands a harmonized radio spectrum to operate at its optimum performance levels.
+In competitive markets, obtaining sufficient licenses can be problematic.
+This means broadband LTE handsets only appear in selected markets.

 Conclusion

-Getting the right mix of investment in both existing 2G/3G technology and next-generation LTE networks is a complicated balancing act, especially when trying to maintain network availability levels and expand for the future at the same time.
+Getting the right mix of investment in existing 2G/3G technology and next-generation LTE networks is a complicated balancing act, especially when trying to maintain network availability levels and expand for the future simultaneously.
 Until the underlying standards of how planned LTE voice services operate and fully operational handsets appear, LTE adoption will remain a unique niche for a small percentage of the business community that demands faster broadband connectivity.

+Latest Posts